Dentists role in treating obstructive sleep apnea

 - Generalized decrease in quality of life

 Untreated obstructive sleep apnea can be a precursor to many other medical conditions.
-There are links between OSA and high blood pressure, heart disease, stroke, diabetes and depression.
+There are also links between OSA and high blood pressure, heart disease, stroke, diabetes, and depression.
 In its most extreme cases, severe OSA can be fatal.
 This happens if you fail to recover from an extended non-breathing episode.
-Let us know if you suspect that you’re suffering from obstructive sleep apnea.
-Dentist can assist in screening as well as treating sleep apnea.
-Call us at (949) 481-2540 to see how we can help you concur your obstructive sleep apnea today.
+Dentists work with physicians to assist in screening as well as treating sleep apnea.
+Contact your dentist to see how they can help you concur your obstructive sleep apnea.

-Treatment of obstructive sleep apena depends on how severe your case is.
-Treatment options include using a CPAP machine (Continuous Positive Airway Pressure), using oral appliances or even airway surgery.
-Here is a bit more information about different treatment options for obstructive sleep apnea:
+Treatment depends on how severe your case is.
+Treatment options include no treatment, CPAP machine (Continuous Positive Airway Pressure), oral appliances, or airway surgery.
+Here’s a bit more information about different treatment options for obstructive sleep apnea:

-A CPAP machine forces Oxygen into your airways to make sure you are getting enough air at night times.
-The device secures onto your face and forcefully pushes air into your nostrils.
+A CPAP machine forces Oxygen into your airways to make sure you’re getting enough air at night times.
+The CPAP device secures onto your face and forcefully pushes air into your nostrils.
 Wearing a CPAP machine can be very effective in offsetting obstructive sleep apnea.
 In fact, CPAP machine is considered the golden standard for treating severe obstructive sleep apnea.
-Unfortunately, CPAP machines are loud, bulky and uncomfortable.
+Unfortunately, CPAP machines are very loud, bulky, and uncomfortable.
 As a result, many patients find themselves unable or unwilling to use their CPAP machine on a regular basis.

-Dentists spend plenty of time looking in your mouth which gives them an excellent opportunity to screen for airway obstruction.
-Your dentist can help you with both screening and treating obstructive sleep apnea.
-Here are some of the ways your dentist can help you out:
+It;s no secret that dentists spend lots of time looking in your mouth.
+This gives dentists an excellent opportunity to screen for airway obstruction.
+Your dentist can help you with both screening and treating your obstructive sleep apnea.
+Here are some of the ways your dentist can help:

 Screening for obstructive sleep apnea